US: Man in Missouri executed despite conviction doubts – DW – 09/25/2024

 A man in the US state of Missouri was executed on Tuesday, despite doubts raised by the prosecution over the strength of his conviction, according to the state's Department of Corrections.

-Marcellus Williams, 55, was sentenced to death for the 1998 killing of Felicia Gayle, a former newspaper reporter.
+Marcellus Williams, 55, an African American, was sentenced to death for the 1998 killing of Felicia Gayle, a former newspaper reporter.

 Williams' execution went through even though his attorneys had raised questions over jury selection at his trial and the handling of evidence in the case.